DajeRoma/clicc-1/Readme.md

 psql -h $(docker-machine ip clicc) -p 5432 -d clicc -U clicc
 ```

+This brings you to an interactive SQL session with the postGIS database container.
+You can test some queries or create a new datastore.
+To leave this session and return to the shell simply type in: "\q"

 5. Open interactive ipython notebook session hosted on the clicc_dev_1 container (password:clicc)

 ```